Find someone I lost touch with

 In the case of a lost love

-However, memories of a lost sweetheart are often quite impossible to forget.
-Nor the regrets and recrimination about our own stupidity in losing that person.
+Although having said that memories of a lost sweetheart are often virtually impossible to erase.
+Nor the regrets, and recrimination about our own stupidity in losing that person.

-Although there are many who question the wisdom of rekindling a lost sweetheart, for some, it is unfinished business.
-Where the desire to reach out again increases over time, instead of diminishing.
+There are many who question the wisdom of rekindling a lost sweetheart, and for some, it is unfinished business.
+Actually, we have learned the desire to reach out once again increases over time, instead of diminishing.

 What are the chances of a successful reunion with a lost love?
-Statistically pretty slim!
-OK, so you want to give it a go!
+In our opinion, no more than 50/50.
+But having been presented with these statistics OK, so, you still want to give it a go!

 - Write everything down.
-There is nothing worse than recollecting some vital pieces of information and then- forgetting it.
+There is nothing worse than recollecting some vital pieces of information, and then- to forget it.
 Sadly something which happens more often in older age.

-Armed with some, or all of this information is the building block towards a successful trace.
-But do not despair In many cases almost all of the above information we ask for was- not available.
-This does not in any way mean the job is not do-able, just that it becomes more challenging-shall we say.
+3. Armed with some or all of this information are the building blocks towards a successful trace.
+But do not despair In many cases almost all the above information we ask for is not available.
+This does not in any way mean the job is not doable just that it becomes more challenging-shall we say.

-Assuming you possess some, or indeed all of the information we described-you are good-to-go.
+Assuming you possess some or indeed all the information we described above you are good-to-go.

-However even where you have gathered together all the information we suggested, there is no more than a 50/50 chance of finding your lost friend.
-We know from experience there will be numerous criss-cross different permutations, with numerous main dead-ends you could encounter.
+However, even where you have gathered together all the information we suggested, despite what others might claim, there is still no more than a 50/50 chance of finding your lost friend.
+We know from experience there will be numerous criss-cross different permutations and numerous main dead-ends you could encounter.
 However, this is a good basis for your search.

-First, we search for births, marriages, and deaths.
+We begin by a search for births, marriages, and deaths

 Births show (of course) dates and location of birth.
-It also shows the names of parents and maiden name of the mother and any siblings.
-The maiden name of the mother reveals the other side to a family with potential names of aunts and uncles if we hit a ‘brick wall’ elsewhere.
-As well as more importantly leads to show if there were any siblings.
+It also shows the names of parents and the maiden names of the mother and any siblings.
+The maiden name of the mother reveals the other side of the family.
+These potential names of aunts, uncles and their siblings give us an extra dimension.
+Especially useful, if we hit a ‘brick wall’ elsewhere.

 Names of brothers and sisters are very useful too.
 Especially if it’s a female you are searching for.
 It helps where they married and then subsequently divorced.